CONSTITUTION and BY-LAWS

 A. The Alabama Skeet Shooting Association has the opportunity to present an award named in Honor of James (Jim) Frazier.
 The Frazier Award is to be presented to an Alabama shooter, who in the opinion of the selection committee, has continued the efforts of the Award’s Namesake in supporting the development and continuation of the Sport of Skeet Shooting in Alabama.
 The intent of the Award is to recognize an individual who has dedicated a tremendous amount of time and money to our clubs, and the sport, simply for the love of the game.

-B. A committee will be formed to make selection(s) to receive the Frazier award in Accordance with the award guidelines document.
-The three member committee is to remain anonymous with one member being replaced each year.
+B. A committee will be formed to make selection(s) to receive the Frazier award in accordance with the award guidelines document.
+The three member committee is to remain anonymous with one member being replaced periodically.
 The new member is appointed by the President in January of each year.